-If you get any of the symptoms listed here while you’re exercising, stop and get medical advice – particularly if they don’t go away when you stop.
+But if you feel pain in your joints or become dizzy while you’re exercising, stop and get medical advice – particularly if these symptoms don’t go away when you stop.

 Age UK has a range of information about how you can keep active as you get older.
-This includes guidance on strength and balance exercises to help prevent falls and advice about how to stay steady on your feet.
-Walking for Health
+This includes guidance on strength and balance exercises to help prevent falls, and advice about how to stay steady on your feet.

 020 7339 8541